A stableness of resistance model for nonresponse adjustment with callback data: Simulation

-For each scenario, we replicate 1000 simulations at sample size 3000.
+For each scenario, we replicate 1000 simulations at sample size 5000.
 Figures \ref{fig:simu1mu} and \ref{fig:simu1gamma} show the bias for estimators of the outcome mean and the odds ratio parameter, respectively, and Table \ref{tbl:coverage} shows the coverage rates for the corresponding confidence intervals.
-In Scenario (TT) where all working models are correct, all three estimators have little bias and the 95\% confidence intervals have coverage rates close to 0.95; in Scenario (FT) the second-call baseline propensity score model is incorrect but the second-call outcome model is correct, then the IPW estimator has large bias with coverage rate well below 0.95 and the REG estimator has little bias with the coverage rate close to 0.95; conversely, in Scenario (TF) the second-call baseline propensity score model is correct but the second-call outcome model is incorrect, then the IPW estimator has little bias with an appropriate coverage rate and the REG estimator has large bias with an undersized coverage rate.
-In contrast, the DR estimator has little bias with appropriate coverage rates in all the three scenarios when at least one of these two working models is correct.
-These numerical results demonstrate the advantage of $\hat{\mu}_{\dr}$ in terms of robustness against model misspecification.
-However, in Scenario (FF) where both working models are incorrect, all three estimators are biased.
-Therefore, we recommend to implement all three methods and use different working models to gain more robust inferences.
+In Scenario (TT) where all working models are correct, all three proposed estimators have little bias and the 95\% confidence intervals have coverage rates close to 0.95; in Scenario (FT) the second-call baseline propensity score model is incorrect but the second-call outcome model is correct, then the IPW estimator has large bias with coverage rate well below 0.95 and the REG estimator has little bias with the coverage rate close to 0.95; conversely, in Scenario (TF) the second-call baseline propensity score model is correct but the second-call outcome model is incorrect, then the IPW estimator has little bias with an appropriate coverage rate and the REG estimator has large bias with an undersized coverage rate.
+The DR estimator has little bias with appropriate coverage rates in all the three scenarios when at least one of these two working models is correct.
+In Scenario (FF) where both working models are incorrect, all three proposed estimators are biased.
+These numerical results show the robustness of $\hat{\mu}_{\dr}$ against partial misspecification of working models.
+We compute the standard deviations of the three proposed estimators in Table \ref{tbl:sd} in the supplement, which are close when all working models are correct.
+However, the three standard MAR estimators have large bias in all four scenarios.
+Therefore, we recommend the proposed methods for nonresponse adjustment with callback data, and we suggest to use different working models to gain more robust inferences.

+In Section S6.2 of the supplement, we conduct additional simulations to compare the performance of $\hat \mu_{\dr2}$ using flexible nuisance models and the IPW, REG and DR estimators that are based on parametric working models.
+We consider six data generating scenarios, including two scenarios where all parametric working models are correct or incorrect, respectively, and four scenarios where each of $A_1,A_2,f_2,\Gamma$ is incorrect, respectively.
+The estimator $\hat\mu_{\dr2}$ has little bias with appropriate coverage rates in all six scenarios.
+But the IPW, REG and DR estimators could have large bias if the required working models are incorrect; in particular, these three estimators are biased if the odds ratio model is incorrectly specified.
+The numerical results show the robustness of $\hat\mu_{\dr2}$, which delivers valid inference in scenarios where the nuisance models are complicated and parametric working models are more likely to be misspecified.